 You must keep the BJA informed of any other personal circumstances that may affect their ability to adhere to the out‐of competition testing programme.

 It is the responsibility of each player to manage their weight in a controlled and safe manner.

 It is accepted that players may move up or down weight categories throughout their competitive careers.
-Where this situation occurs the relevant high performance coach will work with an accredited performance nutritionist, the player, their coach and the player’s parents (where appropriate) to assess the most appropriate weight category for the player at any particular time.
+Where this situation occurs, please ensure a member of the British Coaching team is aware, so that they can work with the player, their club coach and the player’s parents (where appropriate) to assess the most appropriate weight category for the player at any particular time.

 The relevant high performance staff may weigh all performance players at squad training sessions.
-If a players weight causes concern percentage body fat and/or hydration levels may also be assessed
+If a players weight causes concern percentage body fat and/or hydration levels may also be assessed.

-While representing Great Britain players under the legal drinking age in the country in which the event is being held will not be allowed to drink alcohol at any time.
+While representing Great Britain, players under the legal drinking age in the country in which the event is being held will not be allowed to drink alcohol at any time.

 While representing Great Britain players and members of the support staff team over the legal drinking age in the country in which the event is being held will be required to refrain from drinking any alcohol for the duration of the competition or training period.